LucasGdosR/snake-languages/diamondback/README.md

 (b) Highlight the parts of the generated assembly that make the example interesting, distinct, and/or especially challenging to compile
 > Having a let expression inside a function initially messed with my stack.
 Using push or pop instructions for let expressions would mess with the function's environment, which holds an offset from the stack pointer to the arguments.

-Still write this even if you don’t have everything working!
-In that case, in part 2, pick at least one example that doesn’t work, and note both its expected output and its actual behavior with your compiler.

-Submit this part of the assignment as a PDF to pa4-written.

-Advice on writing: Whenever you write, be thoughtful about your expected audience, and most importantly choose at least one specific audience you are writing for.5 For this assignment, imagine that Diamondback is a custom language that your team maintains.
-You are writing this design document to help with the onboarding process for people joining your team.
-They are programmers who know generally how compilers work and how x86-64 works, but not how Diamondback has made its choices internally.
-They will be curious how things work, why decisions were made the way they were, and what upcoming work on the compiler might look like.